qlik-oss/gopherciser/generatedocs/data/actions/objectsearch/examples.md

 }
 ```

-Search a field, users randomly uses one search term from the `searchterms` list.
+Search a field.
+Users use one random search term from the `searchterms` list.

 ```json
 {